s-a/sublime-text-refactor/README.md

 - Define exceptions of global scoped variable names like jQuery or $.
 - Let the user choose a function name before or after extraction.
 - Let the user choose a custom position to insert extracted methode code and indent it correctly.
 - Rename local scoped variable.
-- Handle unsharpness in variable selection for goto deinition function.

 License